 Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

-8 Best Vegan Restaurants in Jeju Island (Review + Photos)
+9 Best Vegan Restaurants in Jeju Island (Reviews + Photos)

-Eating vegan in Jeju Island takes more planning than in Seoul or Busan, since restaurants are spread out across the island and many have short opening hours.
+Eating vegan in Jeju Island takes a bit more effort than in Seoul or Busan.
+With restaurants spread out and limited opening hours, planning ahead really helps.

 And Yu is a cozy cafe located in the northwest of Jeju, accessible by bus.